MicrosoftDocs/winrt-api/windows.applicationmodel/package_stagecontentgroupsasync_2032077382.md

 # Windows.ApplicationModel.Package.StageContentGroupsAsync

 ## -description
-Put the packages in the specified content groups into the download queue; optionally placing the content groups at the head of the download queue.
+Put the packages in the specified content groups into the staging queue; optionally placing the content groups at the head of the queue.

 ## -params